Electroweak phase transition and gravitational waves in a two-component dark matter model: Electroweak phase transition

 In the process of the GW production, first the bubbles of the stable phase collide and merge.
 This stage is subdominant compared to the subsequent stages of GW production, unless the bubbles grow as large as the Hubble length itself.
 The bubble collision contribution is given by \cite{Huber:2008hg}

 where $ S_{\rm coll} $ parametrises the spectral shape given by

 with

 After the bubble collision, the shells of fluid kinetic energy continue to expand into the plasma as sound waves.
-These different waves overlap and source the dominant contribution to the GW signal which is given by \cite{Hindmarsh:2015qta}
+These different waves overlap and source the dominant contribution to the GW signal which is given by\footnote{A recent study in \cite{Guo:2020grp} suggests the existence of a suppression factor for the sound wave contribution due to the finite lifetime of the GWs.
+The factor takes an asymptotic value of 1 for a very long lifetime.} \cite{Hindmarsh:2015qta}

 The spectral shape of $ S_{\rm sw} $ is

 where

 Finally, the last stage is the turbulent phase which its contribution to the GW spectrum is given by \cite{Caprini:2009yp}